 For HS, the accelerometer is mounted onto the anvil using a mounting stud.
-This accelerometer/anvil system forms the rigid body (RB), and is suspended (held in place) using a rubber band, (O-ring) in a longitudinal configuration (Mount 1).
+This accelerometer/anvil system forms the rigid body (RB) and is suspended (held in place) using a rubber band (O-ring) in a longitudinal configuration (Mount 1).
 The O-ring position is shown graphically as the light blue line in Figure 1.
-The O-ring is hooked around two aluminium pillars mounted on either side of the exciter system base plate.
+The O-ring is hooked around two aluminium pillars mounted on either side of the exciter-system base plate.
 The pillars have a groove to keep the O-ring in place.
-This arrangement, keeps the RB gently at rest, awaiting for the hammer strike.
-For the discussion, we define this axial line as the Y-axis.
+This arrangement keeps the RB gently at rest, waiting for the hammer strike.
+In the present study, we define this axial line as the Y axis.

-Referring to Figure 1, this arrangement results in two major and opposite tension forces, TS,1.1 and TS,1.2.
-There also exists two opposite tension forces, TS,1.3 and TS,1.4, which are much smaller than, and perpendicular to TS,1.1 and TS,1.2.
-With the dominant forces in line with the Y-axis, this longitudinal configuration will restrain movement along the Y-axis, with substantially more freedom of movement (less constrained) along the X-axis.
+As can be seen in Figure 1, this arrangement results in two major and opposite tension forces, TS,1.1 and TS,1.2.
+There also exist two opposite tension forces, TS,1.3 and TS,1.4, which are much smaller than, and perpendicular to, TS,1.1 and TS,1.2.
+When the dominant forces are in line with the Y axis, this longitudinal configuration will restrain movement along the Y axis, with substantially more freedom of movement (less constraint) along the X axis.

-Mount 2, a novel, inexpensive, design modification of the mounting configuration was implemented.
+Mount 2, a novel, inexpensive design modification for the mounting configuration, was implemented in this study.
 The red line in Figure 1 illustrates the configuration for Mount 2.
-The configuration results in four, almost equal, tension forces.
+The configuration results in four, almost equal tension forces.
 Two opposing tension forces, TS,2.1 and TS,2.2, are perpendicular to TS,2.3 and TS,2.4.
-The net resulting forces action on the RB results in a more uniform and balanced constraint in both X and Y directions.
+The resulting net force action on the RB results in a more uniform and balanced constraint in both X and Y directions.

 Figure 1.
 A pictorial representation, showing force vectors, of the two O-ring design layouts investigated.
-Blue: Original design, S1.
-Red: New design, S2.
+Blue: original design, S1.
+Red: new design, S2.

-The process of modifying the shock exciter high shock mount from Mount 1 to Mount 2 is very simple and very low cost.
+The process for modifying the SE high-shock mount from Mount 1 to Mount 2 is very simple and very low cost.
 The supplied O-ring is unhooked from the two suspension pillars and replaced with an O-ring with a larger circumference, Ø ≈ 100 mm.
-The HS top safety plate is secured using four Allen-cap screws and four 20 mm long spacers with a diameter of 12 mm.
-The four Allen-cap screws are removed one by one and the O-ring hooked over the aluminium spacer.
-Once the O-ring is anchored around all four mounting posts that supports the top plate, the RB is held in position by four almost equal length and perpendicular rubber springs (a section of -O-ring), in an “X” configuration, see Figure 2.
-These four sections of the O-ring create almost equal and opposite perpendicular forces being applied to the RB at rest, and in motion, reducing the resulting TM.
+The HS top safety plate is secured using four Allen cap screws and four 20-mm-long spacers with a diameter of 12 mm.
+The four Allen cap screws are removed one by one, and the O-ring is hooked over the aluminium spacer.
+Once the O-ring is anchored around all four mounting posts supporting the top plate, the RB is held in position by four almost equal length and perpendicular rubber springs (a section of an O-ring) in an ‘X’ configuration, as shown in Figure 2.
+These four sections of the O-ring create almost equal and opposite perpendicular forces, which are applied to the RB at rest and in motion, reducing the resulting TM.

-To ensure that the O-ring stays in place (does not move upward because of the shocks), the aluminium spacers were replaced with spacers containing a groove into which the O-ring is slotted.
+To ensure that the O-ring stays in place (does not move upward because of the shocks), the aluminium spacers were replaced with spacers containing a groove, into which the O-ring was slotted.
 These spacers (Figure 3) were designed using FreeCAD© software and manufactured using 3D-printing technology.

 Figure 3.
-Example of 3D printed support pillar for replacing aluminium pillar.
+Example of a 3D-printed support pillar to replace the aluminium pillar.

 Figure 2.
-Picture showing the new design layout, without the triaxial accelerometer for clarity.
+The new design layout without the triaxial accelerometer for clarity.

 transverse motion measurements

-The TM (acceleration along the X- and Y-axis) was measured using a bi-axial accelerometer, while the principal acceleration (Z-axis) was measured using laser interferometry.
+The TM (acceleration along the X and Y axes) was measured using a bi-axial accelerometer, while the principal acceleration (Z axis) was measured using laser interferometry.

 Figure 4.
-Measurement configuration showing the two accelerometers to measure acceleration in X & Y and the laser spot to measure acceleration in Z, in Mount 1 configuration.
+Measurement configuration showing the two accelerometers to measure acceleration in X and Y and the laser spot to measure acceleration in Z in the Mount 1 configuration.